totovr/Processing/Kinect/Kinect_SimpleOpenni/README.md

 # Kinect V1 and Procesing V3.3.6

-In this sketches I'm using SimpleOpenni and OpenKinect libraries to generate different examples using Kinect V1.
+In this sketches I'm using SimpleOpenni library to generate different examples to use Kinect V1.

 ### You can download directly the SimpleOpenni library from the next repo: